For the ultimate road trip adventure, there isn’t a lot that compares to the Dempster Highway.

 There are no facilities on the Dempster Highway.
 Once you leave Inuvik you are on your own until you reach the small outpost town of Fort McPherson.

 During the summer months, it is the land of the midnight sun with 56 days of 24-hour sunlight.
-Inuvik is a great starting point for your road trip.
+Inuvik is a great starting point for your road trip on the Dempster Highway.

-We flew into Inuvik on a one-way ticket from Whitehorse, stopping at three different communities before landing at our destination.
+We flew into Inuvik on a one-way ticket from Whitehorse, Yukon.
+The flight was a long one from Whitehorse stopping at three different communities before landing at our destination.
+The flights feel more like a local bus that an airplane.

-There are a couple of hotels, restaurants and bars to make your stay pleasant, and there’s an excellent department store where you can pick up any extra supplies you need for the road trip.
+There are a couple of hotels, restaurants, and bars in Inuvik to make your stay pleasant, and there’s an excellent department store where you can pick up any extra supplies you need for the road trip.

 Hot Tips for Driving the Dempster Highway